+'''

 data(Laurasiatherian)

+'''

-(data originally comes from http://www.allanwilsoncentre.ac.nz/.
+(data originally comes from $\underline{\text{http:}//\text{www.allanwilsoncentre.ac.nz/}}$.
 Have a look there to see if you can find out more than I know).

 With the command str (Laurasiatherian) you can get a summary of the data.
 It is quite a lot, so let's first pick subset of species to run our analysis on.

-With

-mysubset <- subset(Laurasiatherian, subset=c(9,10,11))
+With mysubset <- subset (Laurasiatherian, subset=c(25,26,27))

 you can pick out your subset.
-Try different numbers than 9, 10, 11, to pick out three species you are interest in: two closely related, and one more distantly related.
+Try different numbers than 25, 26, 27, to pick out three species you are interested in: two closely related, and one more distantly related.
+(To include all, use: mysubset <- subset (Laurasiatherian, subset=1:47)).